We believe in equal opportunity and access for all.

 - Display the badge on top of the dashboard or fascia panel of your vehicle so that the front of the badge (the side showing the wheelchair symbol and expiry date) is clearly visible from outside your vehicle.

 - If your vehicle does not have a dashboard or fascia panel, the badge must be displayed in such a position that it is clearly visible from outside your vehicle.

 - When you park on yellow lines or in a badge holder reserved parking space with time limits you must display your badge and set the disc to show your time of arrival.

 Parking in our car parks is free for a Blue Badge holder and without time limit with the exception of Hale Street and Walton Street car parks where no exemption is offered for a blue badge holder.
 We recommend that you always read the tariff board when parking in a car park to ensure that an exemption exists and to check any closing times or other parking regulations within the car park.

 If no designated disabled parking bays are available you can park in an ordinary parking bay free of change and without time limit (subject to closing times), but you must clearly display your badge.

 Additional information for disabled drivers

-If you think you may be entitled to a disabled driver badge or would like more information, you should speak to social services at Bucks County Council call 01296 395000.
+If you think you may be entitled to a disabled driver badge or would like more information, you should visit our webpages or call 01296 395000.